Business Management BSc(Hons)

 - Study at a university recognised by the Chartered Management Institute and Chartered Institute of Marketing

-While studying this Business Management course, you will be eligible to receive the CMI Level 5 Diploma in Management and Leadership upon successful completion of the degree.
+While studying this Business Management degree, you will be eligible to receive the CMI Level 5 Diploma in Management and Leadership upon successful completion of the degree.

 For the duration of your Business Management course you’ll also be an Affiliate Member of the CMI.
 This opens access to a host of member benefits to help you progress on your professional journey.